longhe-lh/cross_chain_vul_det_www26/README.md

 ## 📖 Reference

 This project is based on the paper:
- *LLM-BridgeGuard: Large Language Model-Driven Vulnerability Detection for Cross-Chain Bridges (WWW 2026 submission)*
+ *LLM-BridgeGuard: LLM for Logic and Knowledge-Driven Vulnerability Detection in Cross-Chain Bridge Smart Contracts*